bluzphp/bluzman/README.md

 ## Code generators

+All generators don't rewrite exists files, but you can run generate command with flag `--force`, to rewrite all of them

 ### Model generator

-For create new model you must run the command in terminal:
+For create new model you should run the following command in the terminal:
 ```bash
 bluzman generate:model model_name table_name
 ```